bgrins/devtools-snippets/README.md

 ## To Enable DevTools Snippets in Chrome

+*Note: snippets are enabled by default in Chrome Canary and will be usable without settings steps soon.
+You can read more about [snippets at the Chrome developer tools documentation](https://developers.google.com/chrome-developer-tools/docs/authoring-development-workflow#snippets)*

 * Open Chrome.
 * Navigate to `chrome://flags` -> `Enable Developer Tools experiments`.
 * Open Devtools -> `Settings` -> `Developer Tools Experiments` -> `Enable "Snippets support"`.